Precious Metals

 Every gold coin minted is minted with certain specified dimensions and weights.
 Knowing the diameter, weight, and thickness of these coins can help you determine whether a gold coin is genuine or not.

-A small digital scale and a ruler or calipers can help you weigh and measure your gold coins to help you make sure they’re genuine.
+A small digital scale and a ruler or calipers can help you weigh and measure your gold coins to help you check to make sure they’re genuine.

 2. Magnet Test